Applications are open for our 2023/2024 training contracts – click here to apply now. Applications for the 2022 summer vacation scheme have closed.

 Finally, we cannot stress enough the need to do your research thoroughly.
 We want applicants who are passionate about the type of work that we do and fully understand our firm and its practice areas.
 Generic responses, often copied from other application forms, are quite easy to spot and rarely make it through our sifting process.

-A significant number of applicants wrote a generic response to this question.
+A significant number of applicants wrote a generic response to why they had applied.
 A number of responses outlined how the individual wanted to be a commercial lawyer without really referencing what it was specifically about Bevan Brittan that had attracted them.
 Many applicants also directly copied information from our website showing a lack of thorough research into the firm and its practice areas.
 The strongest responses included references to specific clients or specific cases the firm had contributed to, and also alluded to a number of different factors as to why they would like to work with the firm.

 Bevan Brittan provides practical, high quality and commercially relevant legal advice to public, private and third sector organisations.
 Our experience includes working with clients across central and local government, NHS commissioning and provider organisations, 60 housing associations and over 100 private sector companies.